On February 14th we celebrate Valentine’s Day – also here in Japan!

 It can be chocolates as well.
 There’s no rule, really.

 Also, recently it has become pretty common to give chocolates to your female friends or classmates on Valentine’s Day in Japan.

-I think that’s rather cute as it’s kind of unfair that only the guys get to eat all the delicious chocolates!
+I think that’s rather cute as it’s kind of unfair that only the guys get to eat all the delicious chocolate.

 That is called “tomo choco” (友チョコ) and just means “friend chocolate“.

-“Friend chocolate” I received from female students of mine last year!
+“Friend chocolate” I received from female students of mine.

 True fact: In the 1980s the Japanese National Confectionery Industry Association launched a successful campaign to make March 14th a “reply day”, where men are expected to return the favor to those who gave them chocolates on Valentine’s Day, calling it White Day for the color of the chocolates being offered.
 A previous failed attempt to popularize this celebration had been done by a marshmallow manufacturer who wanted men to return marshmallows to women. (*source: Wikipedia)

 4. After White Day (March 14), there’s Black Day (April 14)?!